 3. Third-party vendor security risk

 In today’s world, everything is connected.
 Organizations let third parties store their information for better business operations.
 But, if they don’t choose a trustworthy third-party vendor, then the organization is at risk.
 Here, an attacker can bypass the security system by initiating supply chain attacks.

-How security system must evolve?
+How must security system evolve?

-In this section, we will discuss advanced security strategies to defend threats and strengthen the cybersecurity system.
+In this section, we will discuss advanced security strategies to defend against threats and strengthen the cybersecurity system.
 Let’s take a moment to understand some of the best security practices.
 They are as follows: